New Jersey Legal Document

 Accepted for Apostille

-• Certified New Jersey single status affidavit issued by ADPH.
+• Certified New Jersey single status affidavit issued by Bureau of Vital Statistics.

-• Certified birth certificate issued by an New Jersey county health department.
+• Certified single status affidavit issued by a New Jersey county health department.

 • Recent certified copies bearing raised or printed seal and registrar's signature.